Charleston luxury apartments on rise for students, but imperfect fix to housing shortage

 Perfect solution?

-As housing prices downtown have climbed in the last decade, students have been migrating north, farther away from the College of Charleston campus.
+As housing prices downtown have climbed in the past decade, students have been migrating north, farther away from the College of Charleston campus.

 Many have landed in the Cannonborough-Elliottborough neighborhood just below the Septima P. Clark Parkway, often thought of as the dividing line between the lower and upper peninsula.